theypsilon/display-sim/README.md

 # CRT 3D Sim
-Port of (https://github.com/theypsilon/Retro-Display-Simulator)[https://github.com/theypsilon/Retro-Display-Simulator] to the web, using rust, wasm, and webgl2.
+Port of [https://github.com/theypsilon/Retro-Display-Simulator](Retro-Display-Simulator) to the web, using rust, wasm, and webgl2.

-Testing rust in wasm for first time was a great learning experience.
+Testing Rust with WebAssembly for first time was a great learning experience of both.